HandsOnDataViz/book/docs/HandsOnDataViz.md

 interactive charts can be easily embedded in your website.

 In this section, we will look at creating column and bar charts that are separated, grouped, and stacked.
-We will also look at makig pie, line, area, and scatter charts, and learn to visualize three-dimentional data using bubble charts.
+We will also look at making pie, line, area, and scatter charts, and learn to visualize three-dimensional data using bubble charts.

 As most easy-to-use tools, Google Sheets has its shortcomings when it